 But the herbs can certainly change appetite and cravings.
 In addition to actually changing fat metabolism to some degree, this may be the most powerful effect of fat loss that herbs can offer.
 Not to mention, the changes in mindset and mood they also bring, which impacts that mental/emotional side of things.

 Notice that Athena doesn’t have any of the above-mentioned herbs.
 But that doesn’t mean it can’t help here either.
 As a well-rounded formula, it is doing a bit of everything.
 There are still other herbs that could be recommended for assisting in weight loss.
 Rhodiola, Eleuthero, Schisandra, are a few that come to mind.
 There are others we don’t carry that could certainly make the cut too.
 There are more herbs that can aid in detoxification, digestion, and energy.

 For guys, the Phoenix formula is a good single place to start.
 It’s got the shilajit, but plenty more.

 If you’re looking for one place to begin, the above formulas may be the place to start.
-And if you want more focus on natural weight loss, than add one, or all of the above three herbal supplements I just mentioned to the mix.
+And if you want more focus on natural weight loss, then add one or all of the above three herbal supplements I just mentioned to the mix.
 Also be sure to check out our article on Guduchi for weight loss.